 - Add in the butter and beat until incorporated and the mixture looks like rough crumbs.
 It doesn't have to come together into a ball yet.

-- Add in the eggs, one at a time, and beat until the mixture starts to come together.
+- Add in the egg and beat until the mixture starts to come together.

 - Add in the vanilla and beat to combine.